wp-plugins/activecampaign-subscription-forms/readme.txt

 This section describes how to install the plugin and get it working.
 Please see [our additional help documentation](http://www.activecampaign.com/help/integrating-subscription-forms-with-wordpress/) for more detailed information.

 1. Upload the entire "activecampaign" zip file to the Plugins section of WordPress, or "Add New" plugin and search for "activecampaign."
-2. Visit the Settings > ActiveCampaign section, or activate the plugin through the Plugins section in WordPress.
+2. Visit the Settings > ActiveCampaign section in WordPress.
-3. If using the widget, visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar (otherwise configure it under Settings > ActiveCampaign).
-4. Fill in your ActiveCampaign connection details, then hit Save.
+3. Fill in your ActiveCampaign connection details, then hit Update.
-5. Choose a subscription form to display, any optional sub-settings, then hit Save again.
+4. Choose which subscription forms to cache locally, any optional sub-settings for each, then hit Update again.
-6. Use `[activecampaign]` shortcode to display your form anywhere that shortcode syntax is supported.
+5. Use `[activecampaign form=ID]` shortcode to display a form anywhere on your site where shortcode syntax is supported.

 == Frequently Asked Questions ==

 = How do I create ActiveCampaign subscription forms to use in WordPress? =

 You need to be using [ActiveCampaign email marketing software](http://www.activecampaign.com/) to use this widget.
-Create new subscription forms in the software by going to the "Integration" section, then they will be available through this widget.
+Create new subscription forms in the software by going to the "Integration" section, then they will be available through this plugin.

 = How does this plugin differ from copying and pasting the subscription form onto my site manually? =

 This plugin makes it much easier to do without requiring you to know which theme (or core WordPress) files to modify.
-Often times copying and pasting HTML into WordPress can cause odd display issues (depending on your WordPress theme).
+Also, copying and pasting HTML into WordPress can often cause odd display issues (depending on your WordPress theme).

 = What happens after someone submits the subscription form on my WordPress site? =